-Please note, the online Application, Application Fee and all required documents uploaded as PDF files must also be finalized on the Board's website, www.abplasticsurgery.org, by February 1, 2021.
+Please note, the online Application, Application Fee and all required documents uploaded as PDF files must also be finalized on the Board's website, www.abplasticsurgery.org..
 See Application Cover letter for details.

-If you are a newly certified diplomate who successfully passed the Oral Examination in 2020, the Board Office will accept your application and case list by the late deadline without incurring an additional late fee.
+If you are a newly certified diplomate who successfully passed the Oral Examination in November 2021, the Board Office will accept your application and case list by the late deadline without incurring an additional late fee.